serendpty/serendpty.github.io/README.md

-# serendpty.github.io
+# Serendipity Website

-Organization github pages for Serendipity platform
+Contains the compiled static website for Serendipity platform.

+Source code for the website is at [https://github.com/serendpty/website](https://github.com/serendpty/website).